AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 >[!PREREQUISITES]
 >
->Ensure you have validated a [successful connection and can list data views](#connect-and-list-data-views) for the BI tool for which you want to try out this use case.
+>Ensure you have validated a [successful connection and can list and use data views](#connect-and-validate) for the BI tool for which you want to try out this use case.
 >

 >[!BEGINTABS]